 Throwing a paper ball into the bin from far away

 Score!
 The paper ball successfully lands in the bin from an impressive distance and you quickly look around to check who was watching.
 But nobody saw it.
-Put your skill and coordination to better use; replace your cooker hood filter and the other members of your household are guaranteed to notice.
+Put your skill and coordination to better use; replace that wobbly cooker knob and the other members of your household are guaranteed to notice.

 Seeing your favourite snack on offer

 We all like saving money so when we can get treats for less we jump at the chance.
 A DIY fix will save you a whole lot more money than a snack.
 More importantly, developing your DIY skills will let you save money all your life!